SmogDr/edar_coursebook/docs/03-rprog2.md

 - Demonstrate how to read in a few types of binary files (e.g., Matlab, Excel)
 - Recognize the difference between relative and absolute file pathnames
 - Describe the basics of your computer's directory structure
-- Reference files in different locations in your directory structure using relative and absolute pathnames
+- Reference files in your directory structure using relative and absolute pathnames
 - Apply the basic `dplyr` functions (e.g., `rename()`, `select()`, `mutate()`, `slice()`, `filter()`, and `arrange()`) to work with data in a dataframe object
 - Define a logical operator and know the R syntax for common logical operators